Experience the sights, smells and sounds of a traditionally managed hay meadow

 Experience the delights of a traditionally managed hay meadow and wander down an old country lane

-The hay meadow on the Welsh Country Walk, known as Trawscoed North, has blossomed with an array of wildflowers since we started cutting the hay just once a year in the late 1990s.
+The hay meadow on the Welsh Country Walk, known as Cae Trawscoed, has blossomed with an array of wildflowers since we started cutting the hay just once a year in the late 1990s.
 Like farmers would have done for hundreds, if not thousands of years, we only cut the meadow once the wildflowers have had time to flower and set seed.

 So from May through to August you get the chance to see waves of wildflowers including four varieties of orchid as well as many other flowers which have become rare in our countryside – since the 1930s, Britain has lost over 98% of its wildflower-rich meadows.